KChen1250/NIST-DRMF-2015/README.md

-## Synopsis
+#  NIST Internship

-These files are for my NIST ACMD DRMF 2015 Internship.
+Files and programs for my NIST ACMD DRMF 2015 Internship under Howard Cohl.

-## Motivation

-I applied for this internship because of my love for STEM related topics, and I thought this would also be great for my resume.

 ## Code

-So far, the only code in here are simple tasks that edit tex files.
+In Python 3.4.

+### mM Converter
+A converter that reads a file (tex) and returns it into another file, with the "M"s turned into "m", and vice versa.

+### azAZ Converter
+A similar converter that converts all uppercase to lowercase, and vice versa.

+## Execution
+mM.py:
+'''
+python mM.py in.tex
+'''

+azAZ.py:
+'''
+python azAZ.py in.tex
+'''

 ## Contributors, mentors

-Howard Cohl, who led and oversaw this project, and Mark Curran, who introduced me to this opportunity
+Howard Cohl, who led and oversaw this project, and Mark Curran, who introduced me to this opportunity.